Mapping GENERIC hydrodynamics into Carter's multifluid theory: Outline of Carter's multifluid theory

 \subsection{Multifluid constitutive relations}

-Our fundamental degrees of freedom are two covectors, $w_\mu$ and $\xi_\mu$, which are called \textit{momenta} of the fluid.
+Our fundamental degrees of freedom are two (unconstrained) covectors, $w_\mu$ and $\xi_\mu$, which are called \textit{momenta} of the fluid.
+The number of algebraic degrees of freedom is therefore $8=5 \, (\text{equilibrium})+3\, (\text{heat flux})$, as in the Israel-Stewart theory for heat conduction\footnote{Carter's theory does not pick a specific a hydrodynamic frame, i.e., it is not explicit on the definitions of $T$, $\mu$, and $u^\mu$ out of equilibrium.
+However, the ``natural'' frames take the form $u^\mu =a w^\mu +b \xi^\mu$ (for some state functions $a$, $b$), $T=-u^\mu w_\mu$, and $\mu=-u^\mu \xi_\mu$ \cite{Carter_starting_point,Lopez09,Termo}.}.
 We anticipate here that $w_\mu$ coincides with the homonymous structural variable introduced by \citet{OttingerSoloHeat1998}.
 The multifluid equation of state of the system is an expression of the form

 where $P$ is the kinematic pressure of the multifluid transversal to the heat flux, and $g^{\alpha \beta}$ is the inverse metric tensor.
 The constitutive relations for the entropy current $s^\mu$, the conserved particle current $n^\mu$, and the (symmetric) stress-energy tensor $T^{\mu \nu}$ are computed from the equation of state through the following differential: